 (f) in any other way controls or dominates the second person and causes the second person to fear for the second person’s safety or wellbeing or that of someone else.

-James Cook University is committed to supporting a staff member experiencing domestic violence to continue to participate in the workforce and maintain their employment through a broad range of support.
+James Cook University is committed to supporting a staff member experiencing domestic and family violence to continue to participate in the workforce and maintain their employment through a broad range of support.

-James Cook University will provide support to a staff member experiencing domestic violence by approving reasonable requests for the following:
+James Cook University will provide support to a staff member experiencing domestic and family violence by approving reasonable requests for the following:

 a) Changes to hours of work;